Startup-Nights/website/content/pages/pitching.md

       subtitle: Apply here
       title: Pitching sessions.
       content:
-        - 'At Startup Nights 2024 there will again be two pitching sessions:'
         - >-
-          Pre-Seed: companies that are working on solving a problem and have not yet reached product-market-fit.
+          At Startup Nights 2024 there will again be two pitching sessions.
         - >-
-          Seed:companies that have first customers, ideally have revenue or other meaningful traction and believe they have reached product-market-fit.
+          This year, the Swiss finals of Startup Wold Cup take place as part of the Startup Nights on 1st November 2024.
+The finalists will get the chance to pitch at the world finals in 2025 in Silicon Valley.
+At the world finals the Startups have the chance to win a $ 1 million investment from Pegasus Tech Ventures.
         - >-
           The pitch is expected to be delivered in English.
 We likely will run a format of a 5 min Pitch & 10 min Q&A. Details will follow.
 The jury